Using E-commerce Data to Predict Customer Behavior and Boost Online Sales

 Forecasting Customer Lifetime Value (CLV)

-Forecasting customer lifetime value provides insight for a business in determining which customers are likely to generate the largest revenue over time; therefore, businesses use this information to allocate their marketing budget, develop loyalty programs, and prioritize customer service efforts.
+Forecasting customer lifetime value helps businesses identify which customers are most likely to generate the highest revenue over time; therefore, businesses use this information to allocate their marketing budget, develop loyalty programs, and prioritize customer service efforts.

-Predictions only don't produce revenue; they require taking action to create revenue.
-The best value of predictive insights is to incorporate and utilize them into an organization’s daily operations.
+Predictions alone don't generate revenue; they require action to create it.
+The greatest value of predictive insights lies in incorporating and using them into an organization’s daily operations.

 Personalized Marketing Campaigns